BeauPrime/BeauPools/README.md

 A SerializablePool operates by constructing an internal PrefabPool and performing operations on that pool.
 The internal pool will be constructed when ``Initialize`` is called.
 It will also be lazily instantiated if any ``Alloc`` or ``Prewarm`` methods are called.
 It will not be lazily instantiated if a ``Free`` method is called, and will error if the internal pool is not present.

-Note: due to Unity's serialization rules, you must create a subclass of SerializablePool for each type of component you with to pool.
+Note: due to Unity's serialization rules in versions prior to 2020.1, you must create a subclass of SerializablePool for each type of component you want to pool.

 ```csharp
 // This is necessary, since Unity won't serialize generic classes